Lyall/P4GHook/README.md

 ## Known Issues
 This fix is a work-in-progress right now so you may run in to a few issues.
 - Centered UI results in several visual quirks.
-- Artifacting near the edge of the screen at 32:9 or wider.

 ## Credits
 [RERevHook](https://www.nexusmods.com/residentevilrevelations/mods/26) for the DLL proxy code. </br>